yamadapc/yesod-servant-example/lib/YesodServantExample.md

   parseRoute t = Just (EmbeddedAPIR t)
 ```

 We also seem to need this thing.
-I just copied my way through `yesod-static` and friends, since they aren't documented.
+I just copied my way through `yesod-static` and friends, since I couldn't find documentation.

 (Well, there's a chapter in the book.
 But I don't want to read a book this morning.
 As constructive criticism of this, [here's `Express.js` documentation on the same functionality at 6 lines and with 2 examples.](http://expressjs.com/en/4x/api.html#router))